xdevplatform/Pull-Tweet-Annotations-data-for-Twitter-profiles/README.md

 By default, this script will return a CSV file with rows, each of which contains:
 * Given username
-* Number of Tweets sent in the past week
+* Number of Tweets sent in the past week (maximum 100)
 * Top 5 context annotation domains (and the number of times each of these was mentioned)
 * Top 5 context annotation entities (and the number of times each of these was mentioned)